nikhil-robinson/nikhil-robinson/README.md

 ### 🧪 Currently Working On…

+- An entity capable of disrupting the entire cyberspace (I am trying hard not to).
 - An autonomous system that *shouldn't be walking on its own... but does.*
-- A voice-triggered operation that *only reacts when it really, really should.*
-- A flying object that *refuses to crash despite having no autopilot.*
+- Literally a box which is smarter than me.
+- An UFO... yes an UFO!!!*
 - A zero-wire file transport method that *shouldn't be this fast.*

 There are NDAs.
 There are blinking lights.
 There is a small chance the lab explodes.
 So yeah, it's going well.